 Jed Anderson is a PhD candidate (ABD) in the department of Educational Studies at UBC.
-He is studying higher education in northern British Columbia and is interested in similar cases in other northern regions in Canada and Scandinavia.
-Jed is curious how non-metropolitan, rural, and peripheral institutions are created and how higher education relates to regionalism and northern development.
-His research at UBC has led to a greater focus on the role imperialism and individualist-oriented capitalism plays in maintaining spatial inequality in BC.
+He is studying higher education in northern British Columbia, with an interest in implications and comparisons with other northern regions in Canada and Europe.
+Jed is interested in how rural and peripheral institutions are created and how higher education relates to regionalism, colonialism, and northern development.

-Related research interests include: Higher education, northern studies, circumpolar studies, rural studies, history of education, resource communities, comparative politics, political history, Nordic/Scandinavian studies, Norway, Canada, northern British Columbia, northern Alberta, centre-periphery relations, regional studies, and political geography.
-Literature and philosophy readings persistently inform Jed’s education and understanding of the world and his topic.
+Related research interests/fields: Higher education, northern studies, circumpolar studies, rural studies, history of education, imperial history, political history, Nordic/Scandinavian studies, Norway, Canada, British Columbia, Alberta, centre-periphery relations, regional studies, and political geography.

-Jed holds a Master of Arts in Political Science from the University of Northern British Columbia and a Bachelor of Arts (Honours) in English Literature and Political Science from Simon Fraser University.
+Jed holds a Master of Arts in Political Science from the University of Northern British Columbia and a Bachelor of Arts in English Literature and Political Science from Simon Fraser University.
 He previously worked as a journalist and photographer in northern Alberta and rural British Columbia.
 Jed has also worked in local government, as a community college instructor, and as a labourer in an industrial bakery.
 Jed has studied and worked in both Norway and the United Kingdom.
-He works as a teaching assistant at the University of British Columbia and occasionally as a freelance photographer, when opportunities arise.
+He currently works as a teaching assistant and sessional instructor at the University of British Columbia.

 Committee members: Dr. Amy Metcalfe and Dr. Donald Fisher